alttch/pptop/doc/troubleshooting.rst

 Can not inject or coredumped
 ============================

+* Try again.

-This happens.
+* This happens.
 Injected plugins may access shared resources from own thread without locking and if conflicts occur, this may cause crash of ppTOP or of everything.

-Actually, injecting code with *gdb* in Python program is not a reliable thing, but as it works in 99% of cases, why don't use this feature for development or testing?
+* Injecting code with *gdb* in Python program is not a reliable thing, but as it works in 99% of cases, why don't use this feature for development or testing?
 Just don't use ppTOP on production systems.
 Unless you have no choice.

-Also, you can try command line option *--unsafe-inject*, which doesn't inject *_cffi_backend* shared library.
+* Read about :doc:`process injection<process_injection>` and try different
+  types.

 Everything is slow
 ==================